On RAC Drawings of Graphs with Two Bends per Edge: Acknowledgements

-\subsubsection{Acknowledgements.}
+\section{Acknowledgements}

 Work on this paper was initiated at the Tenth Annual Workshop on Geometry and Graphs held at the Bellairs Research Institute, February 3--10, 2023.
-The author is grateful to Michael Kaufmann and Torsten Ueckerdt for stimulating discussions; and also thanks the GD~2023 reviewers for many helpful comments and suggestions.
-Research funded in part by NSF awards DMS-1800734 and DMS-2154347.
+The author is grateful to Michael Kaufmann, G\"unter Rote, and Torsten Ueckerdt for stimulating discussions; and also thanks the reviewers of GD~2023 and JGAA for many helpful comments and suggestions.